Hyundai Accent: Turn signals and lane change signals

 If an indicator flash is abnormally quick or slow, a bulb may be burned out or have a poor electrical connection in the circuit.

-Radiator.
-Components and Components
+and Components Location

 Components